 The benefit-cost analysis evaluates and monetizes the social benefits and costs of the Project over a three-year design and construction period and a 20-year operations period.
-The construction period of the Project is expected to last from 2024 to 2026; it includes design, engineering, and construction.
-Costs related to the Project expended before 2024 have been included.
-The analysis period of the Project is, following the completion of construction, from 2027 to 2046.
+The construction period of the Project is expected to last from 2024 to 2027; it includes previously incurred and future costs for design, engineering, and construction.
+The analysis period of the Project is, following the completion of construction, from 2028 to 2047.
 The analysis period evaluates the user and social benefits of the proposed project improvements in the project area.
-The benefits and costs evaluated in the analysis are calculated in 2022 constant dollars and their present value is calculated using a 3.1 percent discount rate, per U.S. DOT BCA guidance.1
+The benefits and costs evaluated in the analysis are calculated in 2022 constant dollars and their present value is calculated using a 3.1 percent discount rate, per U.S. DOT BCA guidance.